It’s the Fun “House Hunting” Guide

 Our search strategies also will help you make it more enjoyable and easier overall.
 And better yet, you’ll have the confidence and the ability to put in an offer and, ultimately, have a successful closing.

 Your first step is to become educated about buying a home by meeting with an agent who will go over all the steps with you.
 As a first-time buyer, you don’t want to rush ahead to house hunting until you know about the entire process from beginning to end.

 You want to house hunt with a plan and a purpose, and that’s were these three “buckets” play a key role – budget, location, and criteria.

 We use an analogy of three buckets, where each and every factor you need to consider when house hunting fits into one of these three buckets.
 Each bucket doesn’t have to be equal in “weight” but the total weight combined of the three buckets must balance the scale they sit on.
 That’s your ultimate goal.

-It’s important for you to understand these two requirements before you start viewing homes:
+It’s also important for you to understand the following two requirements before you start viewing homes:

 - Know where you are with the specifics for each one of the three – budget, location, and criteria; and

 - Know how each one can affect or influence the others in your search for a home.

 Undertaking this step and seeing how each is linked is essential!
 If you “pour” too much in one bucket, you’ll need to adjust another bucket, and so on.

 For example, if you need to lower your budget, then you might need to change the location if homes are more expensive there OR you might have to consider getting a smaller home (fewer criteria) if you want the location to stay the same with that new budget.
 As you can see, one adjustment leads to another adjustment!